amast09/blog/content/blog/using-async-js.md

 +++
 date = "2017-09-30T17:34:18-04:00"
-title = "Using async.js to Juggle Asynchronous Resources" description = "Using the async.js JavaScript library to flatten asynchronous callback hell" tags = [ "Javascript", "async.js", "asynchronous" ] categories = [ "Development", "Javascript", "How To" ]
+title = "Using async.js to Juggle Asynchronous Actions" description = "Using the async.js JavaScript library to flatten asynchronous callback hell" tags = [ "Javascript", "async.js", "asynchronous" ] categories = [ "Development", "Javascript", "How To" ]